mxmrsn/Tutorials/RigidRegistrationAndSlicerSegmentation.md

 ![skull_ptcloud](/imgs/reg_tut/pointcloud_matlab.png)

 7. Augment the points into homogeneous form ([x y z 1]).
 8. Define a known homogeneous transformation matrix to transform the points with.
-For example, we can define this transform:
+For example, we can define a transform that rotates 180 about the y-axis and then translates some arbitrary offset:
 ```
  T = [axang2rotm([0 1 0 pi]) [100 -50 -20]'; zeros(1,3) 1];
 ```